You are here:

 Source: AP Photo.
 Retrieved from: http://whybusingfailed.com/

-How to cite: “White Queens Mothers Protest Desegregation,” in New York City Civil Rights History Project, Accessed: [Month Day, Year], https://nyccivilrightshistory.org/topics/boycotting-ny-schools/white-liberal-resistance/white-queens-mothers-protest-desegregation.
+How to cite: “White Queens Mothers Protest Desegregation,” Associated Press, in New York City Civil Rights History Project, Accessed: [Month Day, Year], https://nyccivilrightshistory.org/gallery/white-queens-mothers-protest-desegregation.

-- Why do you think it is white mothers who organize and are most visible in this anti-desegregation protest?
+- Why do you think it was white mothers who organized and were most visible in this anti-desegregation protest?